YOUR FUNDRAISING DOLLARS AT WORK

 - Through The Eliminate Project, Kiwanis International and UNICEF have joined forces to eliminate maternal and neonatal tetanus—a deadly disease that steals the lives of nearly 31,000 innocent babies and a significant number of women each year.

-In view of the safety concerns surrounding COVID-19, the 96th Burning of Zozobra took place live with no crowd and was instead televised and streamed live on the web for free, making the event equally accessible to grandparents who watched on TV with loved ones and millenials who tuned in on their phones as they texted each other.
+In 2020, Zozobra was the only event in the State of New Mexico that took place in live time as planned, albeit without a live audience and was instead televised and streamed live on the web for free, making the event equally accessible to grandparents who watched on TV with loved ones and millenials who tuned in on their phones as they texted each other.

 With no ticket sales, the Santa Fe Kiwanis created a new way to raise funds and continue to help our community’s kids –– the Burn My Gloom campaign!